okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-overview/main/index.md

 Terraform includes a command-line interface (CLI) that you use to interact with and run your configuration.
 The CLI includes many useful commands, but there are three key commands that you use to run any configuration:

-* `terraform init`: Initializes your configuration’s directory by downloading the required provider plugins, installs modules used in the configuration, and configures the Terraform backend for storing state.
+* `terraform init`: Initializes your configuration's directory by downloading the required provider plugins, installs modules used in the configuration, and configures the Terraform backend for storing state.
 See [Command: init](https://developer.hashicorp.com/terraform/cli/commands/init) in the Terraform documentation.
 * `terraform plan`: Generates a preview of the resources that Terraform creates, changes, and removes when you apply the configuration.
 See [Command: plan](https://developer.hashicorp.com/terraform/cli/commands/plan) in the Terraform documentation.
 * `terraform apply`: Creates, changes, and removes objects in your org according to the plan.
 See [Command: apply](https://developer.hashicorp.com/terraform/cli/commands/apply) in the Terraform documentation.